Skip to Content

 Well, yes and no.

-For example, Dr. Seuss alluded to Ohio’s once-filthy rivers in the original version of The Lorax, with sad Seussian fish leaving “In search of some water that isn’t so smeary.
+Dr. Seuss once alluded to Ohio’s once-filthy rivers in the original version of The Lorax, with sad Seussian fish leaving “In search of some water that isn’t so smeary.
 I hear things are just as bad up in Lake Erie.”
-While Seuss later removed the line after Lake Erie became much cleaner, it isn’t hard to imagine how fish living in those kinds of conditions probably don’t wind up tasting the best.

 The same holds true for those calling carp in cleaner waters “the Queen of the Rivers” in the United States.